microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 #### Mounting Unmanaged Filesystems
 BatchAI allows you to mount your own NFS, cifs or GlusterFS clusters using configuration file.
-It's recommended to create GPU and storage clusters in the same vnet subnet and use private IPs during mounting.
+It's recommended to create GPU and storage clusters in the same vnet subnet and use private IP addresses for mounting storage clusters.

-For example, you can create a [GlusterFS using Batch Shipyard](https://github.com/Azure/batch-shipyard/tree/master/recipes/RemoteFS-GlusterFS) and mount it by creating the a cluster.json file like this:
+For example, you can create a [GlusterFS using Batch Shipyard](https://github.com/Azure/batch-shipyard/tree/master/recipes/RemoteFS-GlusterFS) and mount it on Batch AI nodes by creating a cluster.json file like this:

 ```json
 {